Quantitative estimates for regular Lagrangian flows with $BV$ vector fields: Introduction

 provided $\mathbf{B}\in L^1(W^{1,p}),p>1$.
 At this point, sending $\delta\to 0$, we get $X_1=X_2$.

 Later, in \cite{Jabin} P.E.
-Jabin successfully improves this to $\mathbf{B}\in L^1(W^{1,1})$.
-Besides, also in \cite{Jabin} he uses more information of structure of flows to extend technique to $\mathbf{B}\in L^1(SBV)$ in any dimension and to two-dimension $L^1(BV)$ with local assumption in the direction of flows.
-Furthermore, in \cite{EliaHungLuigi} L. Ambrosio, E. Bru\'e and Nguyen show that
+Jabin successfully improved this to $\mathbf{B}\in L^1_t(W_x^{1,1})$.
+Besides, also in \cite{Jabin} he extends this to $\mathbf{B}\in L^1(SBV)$ in any dimension, and in two-dimension to $L^1(BV)$ with local assumptions in the direction of flows.
+Furthermore, in \cite{BHS} we showed that

 Therefore, this is reason that De Lellis and Crippa's approach is not able to deal with vector fields $\mathbf{B}\in L^1(BV\backslash W^{1,1})$.
-Recently, F. Bouchut and G. Crippa in \cite{BoCrip} have proven the existence and uniqueness of flows for vector fields with gradient given by singular integrals of $L^1$ functions i.e $D\mathbf{B}=\mathbf{K}\star g$, $g\in L^1$, where $\mathbf{K}$ is a singular kernel of fundamental type in $\mathbb{R}^d$.
-Notice that this class is very natural in the study of theory of nonlinear PDEs, such as the Euler equation and the classical Vlasov-Poisson equation, that such class is not contained in $BV$ and neither contains it.
+Moreover, in \cite{BoCrip} F. Bouchut and G. Crippa proved the existence and uniqueness of flows for vector fields with gradients given by singular integrals of $L^1$ functions i.e $D\mathbf{B}=\mathbf{K}\star g$, $g\in L^1$, where $\mathbf{K}$ is a singular kernel of fundamental type in $\mathbb{R}^d$.
+Notice that this class is very natural in the study of nonlinear PDEs, such as the Euler equation and the classical Vlasov-Poisson equation, this class is not contained in $BV$ and neither contains it.
 To do this, they have used the following maximal singular integral operator: